Nico Toca

-Nicolás "Nico" Toca Diego (born 18 March 2003) is a Spanish professional footballer who plays as a midfielder for Cultural y Deportiva Leonesa.
+Nicolás "Nico" Toca Diego (born 18 March 2003) is a Spanish professional footballer who plays as a midfielder.

 Career

 Born in Santander, Cantabria, Toca began his career with local side Peña Paco Liaño, and joined Cultural y Deportiva Leonesa's youth sides in 2021, from Club Bansander.
 He was promoted to farm team Júpiter Leonés in Tercera Federación ahead of the 2022–23 season, where he scored once in 19 appearances.

 On 1 September 2023, Toca was promoted to Cultus main squad in Primera Federación, and renewed his contract until 2026 five days later.
 He first appeared with the main squad on 8 October, after coming on as a late substitute for Bicho in a 2–1 home win over CF Rayo Majadahonda.

 On 4 July 2024, after featuring rarely, Toca was loaned to Segunda Federación side Gimnástica de Torrelavega, for one year.
 Upon returning, he appeared in the pre-season with the main squad now in Segunda División, and made his professional debut on 24 August 2025, replacing injured Matía Barzic in a 1–0 home loss to UD Almería.